wduquette/advent/README.md

     prose in the basic description, and maybe of some scenery items as well.
     * Need articles for things.
-* Consider defining the World's components into read-only and read-write.
-  * Minimizes the amount of data that needs to be saved/restored on undo or game save/restore, and allows a deeper undo stack.

 ## Background